jmarizgit/xcore.php/README.txt

 --------------------------------------------------------------------------------------------
 4. LICENSE
 --------------------------------------------------------------------------------------------
-XCORE is open source, license can be founded on the link below: http://creativecommons.org/licenses/by-sa/3.0/
+XCORE is open source, license can be found on the link below: http://creativecommons.org/licenses/by-sa/3.0/

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS